Kerch Polytechnic College massacre: Incident

 CNN reported that state television channel Russia-24 said that 200 military personnel had been sent to the location.
 Eyewitness accounts differ about the time it took for law enforcement to respond; between 10 and 15 minutes even though a police station is across the street, within 300 m of the college.
 The massacre ended when the gunman committed suicide in the college's library.
-Graphic video footage of the attack was captured by school surveillance cameras and later posted on both the news programme Vesti.Krym's YouTube channel and on its website.
+Graphic video footage of the attack was captured by college’s surveillance cameras and later posted on both the news programme Vesti.Kryms YouTube channel and on its website.
 This footage was removed from both sites shortly afterwards.
+There was initial variation in survivors' accounts of the incident, with some claiming that a large bomb exploded and others describing only gunfire and the use of grenades.